 Stronger cryptography is a clear solution to weak algorithms, and standards should be implemented that can guard against this OWASP mobile threat into the future.
 However, there can also be a trade-off between lead-in and connection times for using ‘heavier than necessary’ encryption.
 This means that while cryptographic systems should be strong, other aspects of shielding an app’s cryptography also need to be employed.

 The most important step that can be taken to safeguard against this OWASP Mobile Top 10 threat is using a proven white box cryptography solution that has been tested over time and for strength.
 The whiteCryption Secure Key Box is an easy-to-integrate white box cryptographic library that makes encryption keys resistant to static or dynamic analysis.
 The keys are never visible in the clear—neither at rest nor during transit or execution.
 It supports most popular cryptographic algorithms, ensuring your keys stay safe, thus shielding code and data from theft.

 Insecure authorization is related to insecure authentication, as they both deal with user identities and credentials.
 However, while authentication checks that the user is who they say they are, authorization checks for the authenticated user’s permissions.
 Authorization usually follows directly after authentication.
-A mobile app with insecure authorization means that users can gain a level of access that allows them to execute commands that they shouldn’t have permission to.
+A mobile app with insecure authorization means that malicious users can gain a level of access that allows them to execute commands that they shouldn’t have permission to.
 This kind of privilege escalation is a critical step for many attacks and the reason insecure authorization is listed as one of the OWASP mobile top 10 vulnerabilities.